IBMCloud-Labs/kube101/workshop/Lab1/README.md

 When you're all done, you can either use this deployment in the [next lab of this course](../Lab2/README.md), or you can remove the deployment and thus stop taking the course.
+DO NOT REMOVE the deployment if you are moving on to Lab 2.

 1. To remove the deployment, use `$ kubectl delete deployment guestbook`.

 2. To remove the service, use `$ kubectl delete service guestbook`.

-You should now go back up to the root of the repository in preparation for the next lab: `$ cd ..`.
+You should now go back up to the root of the repository in preparation for the next lab: `$ cd ..`